 #1: When you first start freelancing, you may not have much experience to draw upon.
-Hopefully your work will be perfectly competent … but it might not be great.
-After months of freelancing, you’ll have far more experience – and a better understanding of what works and what doesn’t.
+Hopefully, your work will be perfectly competent … but it might not be great.
+After months or even years of freelancing, you’ll have far more experience.
+Your work will be more valuable to your client.

 #2: If you charge an hourly rate, chances are, you’re ending up getting paid less and less for the results you provide.
 Perhaps when you first started working for a client, it took you two hours to write, format and upload each blog post for them; now, you’re able to complete a post in an hour and a half.
 This means you’ve gone from being paid (say) $100 dollars per post to being paid $75 dollars per post.

-#3: Today, 100 dollars is worth a little less (in purchasing value) than 100 dollars last year.
-Think of all the things that gradually go up in price: food, rent, meals out … as a freelancer, it’s perfectly normal to raise your rate to account for this.
+#3: Today, 100 dollars is worth less (in purchasing value) than 100 dollars last year.
+Think of all the things that go up in price at least a little each year: food, rent, meals out … as a freelancer, it’s perfectly normal to raise your rate periodically to account for this.